-In June 2013, I graduated from medical school at Karolinska Institutet, and I recently earned my PhD (April 2015) with a thesis named "Early life origins of asthma - genetic and environmental factors in twin and kin".
-Parallel to continue doing research, I will now pursue my clinical career and work as a junior doctor at Visby Lasarett, Gotland.
+In June 2013, I graduated from medical school at Karolinska Institutet, and I searned my PhD (April 2015) with a thesis named "Early life origins of asthma - genetic and environmental factors in twin and kin".
+Parallel to continue doing research, I am now pursuing my clinical career and doing my internship at Visby Lasarett, Gotland.

 - MD, Karolinska Institutet, 2013